Clad3815/ai-function-helper/README.md

 ### Test Results

-A total of 60 tests were performed using the GPT-3.5-turbo model.
+A total of 60 tests for each function were performed using the GPT-3.5-turbo model.
 The table below shows the success rate for each function:

 | Function                    | GPT-3.5-turbo | GPT-4 |
 |-----------------------------|---------------|-------|